pagreene/classymixer/README.md

 - gmusicapi (if you want to use google play)
 - pytaglib (if you want to run the shuffler on a local file library)

+To install gmusicapi, I recommend that you download their development version [here](https://github.com/simon-weber/gmusicapi) and run `setup.py`.
+I have found that using `pip install` is unreliable.

 Usage Example:
 -------------